imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Serve around the house and do lowly tasks.md

 ---

 * Link to [Pride and self admiration and humility](docs/sidebar1/Initiatives/good%20traits/Pride%20and%20self%20admiration%20and%20humility.md): helps you understand your place
-* Link to [Following the sunnah](docs/sidebar1/Initiatives/worship/Following%20the%20sunnah.md): the Prophet used to help around the house
+* Link to [following the sunnah](docs/sidebar1/Initiatives/worship/following%20the%20sunnah.md): the Prophet used to help around the house
-* Link to [Managing spouse](docs/sidebar1/Initiatives/worship/Managing%20spouse.md): subject of delegations could be:
+* Link to [managing spouse](docs/sidebar1/Initiatives/worship/managing%20spouse.md): subject of delegations could be:
     * Cleaning
     * Childcare
     * Cooking